Amit0617/whale_swap/Notes.md

 - WhaleSwapPair.swap
 Instead of just straight constant product formula, in which if someone supplies tokenX equal to what reserves are already holding, pair will give away all of the tokenY, we use expression which behaves like hyperbola.
 This makes our pair reserves infinite.
 Trades of size relative to pair reserves are punished by exchanging with less tokens (because of price slippage).
 On the other hand, small sized trades get the best values through swap.
->So let say a pair contract is initiated with 2000 token X and 1000 token Y.
+>So let say a pair contract is initiated with 2000 token X and 1000 token Yitself.
 On providing 2 token X, you would get 0.999 token Y (and not exact 1 token Y)
 This helps in maintaining $k_{new} > k_{old}$ i.e., infinite reserves. $(2002*999.0001 > 2000*1000)$